 To provide traction on ice in your driveway or for your car, use "Oil Dry."
 It is usually used to dry up spilled motor oil, but has other uses.
 It will not break down or mush up like Kitty Litter.
 It will absorb water, oil, or other liquids.
 Sprinkle it on ice and it will provide traction.
 After the Oil Dry drys out, sweep it up and reuse later.
 Put it under your car tire for traction.
 It will not harm your lawn or flower garden.
-When it gets tracked into the house, sweep it up and reuse it, or vacuum it up.

 Oil Dry (has other trade names) can be found at auto parts stores, farm stores, and as some stores.
 The bags of the product may come in forty pound or larger bags.
 If the amount is greater than your need, share it with your neighbors and or coworkers.
 Save the environment!

-By CVwashingtonjr from Prince George, VA
+By Chuck from Prince George, VA

 In rural Ohio, getting stuck in the snow on occasion is expected so I keep several medium sized carpet scraps in my trunk.
 When placed under wheels, they make getting traction--and out--easy!